cliche-niche/CS340/README.md

   > Explanation needed.

   We had asked for an elaboration, but it was never given.

 + [Assignment 2](./Assignment2.pdf): This assignment contained 6 questions (marks breakdown: 10+20,20, 20, 20, 20, 10), based majorly on Turing Machines, and had some questions on finite/ pushdown automata and regular languages/ CFLs. <br> Full marks were awarded.

++ [Notes](./Notes.pdf): These are the notes I made (primarily) from Prof. Manindra Agrawal's lectures.
+Other important sources include Dexter Kozen's "Automata and Computability" (DFAs, NFAs, and PDAs), Michael Sipser's "Introduction To The Theory Of Computation" (TMs and Computability Theory), and Raghunath Tewari's [lecture notes](https://ict.iitk.ac.in/cs340-theory-of-computation-module01/) (TMs, Computability Theory, and Complexity Theory).